 Zap-Map offers a free basic listing to OLEV approved installers providing electric car charging at home.
 Note that highlighted entries (with images and links) appearing in the installer listing are paid for by the installer and do not represent an endorsement or recommendation by Zap-Map.

 Public EV Networks in the UK

-Around a dozen EV charging networks are currently available to UK EV users.
-The Zap-Map guide provides details of each network including its coverage, membership options, cost and charging options.
+More than 30 different EV charging networks are currently available to UK EV users.
+Zap-Map’s guides provide details of each network, including coverage, membership types, cost and charging options.

 Several UK suppliers and government schemes are available to help EV owners obtain a charging point for a home or work place.
-The Zap-Map guide provides info on all the latest deals and products available for home or work charging.
+Zap-Map guides provide info on all the latest options available for home or work charging.